 The warp separating movement is operated from a Crank Handle.
 A 1" Pulley on this is connected by a belt of Cord to a similar Pulley 4, which is locked on a 2" Rod that carries also the Bush Wheel 5.
 A 21⁄2" Strip lock-nutted to the Bush Wheel links it with the Rod 6.
 This Rod is mounted in two Flat Trunnions, each fitted with a Reversed Angle Bracket.
-The Trunnions are free to turn on the shanks of 1⁄2" Bolts fastened in the Strips 7.
+The Trunnions are free to turn on the shanks of 2" Bolts fastened in the Strips 7.

-A 4" Rod 8 fitted with two Road Wheels passes through two Semi-Circular Plates bolted to the sides of the Flanged Plates.

-A length of Cord taken from each of the $2\frac{1}{2}$ " Strips forming the healds is tied to the Rod 8.
-A second set of similar Cords is taken from the Rod 8.
-Each of these Cords passes between the healds and is fastened to Rod 6.
+A 4" Rod 8 fitted with two Road Wheels passes through two Semi-Circular Plates bolted to the sides of the Flanged Plate.
+A length of Cord taken from each of the 21⁄2" Strips forming the healds is tied to the Rod 8.
+A second set of similar Cords is taken from the Rod 8, passed between the healds and fastened to Rod 6.
 To operate the model the two sets of warp threads are separated by turning the Crank Handle slightly.
 A length of Cord is then passed between the layers by means of the 31⁄2" Rod 9.
-The Crank Handle is then again turned slightly, thus changing the positions of the warp layers, and the Rod 9 is again passed through.
+The Crank Handle is then again turned slightly, thus changing the positions of the warp layers, and the Rod 9 is again passed through